 On this page you will find an overview of the current measures, updates and additional instructions:

-- There will be no on-site teaching until at least 1 June; the teaching will be offered online as much as possible.
+- There will be no on-site teaching until at least the fourth quarter of this academic year; the teaching will be offered online as much as possible.

-- The campus is virtually closed until at least 28 April; this applies to faculties, restaurants and other buildings.
+- The campus is virtually closed for all educational activities until at least 15 June; this applies to faculties, restaurants and other buildings.

 --- Read more ---